 There is No Gain without Pain.

-And with tuned RAM & Graphics Card overclock alongside Oced CPU processor-intensive software that transcodes video also gets a huge benefit from overclocking a CPU.
+With tuned RAM & Graphics Card overclock alongside Oced CPU, a noticeable increase in FPS in games with frame time stability will be acquired.
+CPU-intensive software that transcodes video also gets a huge benefit from overclocking a CPU.
+These justify the risks.

 Can you overclock MacBook Pro?

 If the MacBook integrates with the Apple Silicon M1 microchip, it is not possible due to software blockade by macOS.
 Though If it comes with an Intel chip, there is a possibility of OCing.
 Though for Mac’s poor cooling solution, it is not advisable.

 How to OC Processor for Desktops?